Koukou0506/Research-Update/README.md

 ## Backup and migration

-Open **数据迁移 / Data migration** and select **导出 ZIP / Export ZIP**.
+Open **Data migration** and select ** Export ZIP**.
 The v2 archive contains saved searches, settings, cached paper metadata, user state, research profiles, topic evidence, scores, feedback, and daily selections.
 Existing v1 archives remain importable.

 On a new device, install Research Update, open the migration panel, choose the ZIP, review its counts, and confirm restore.
 Restore is transactional: an invalid or incompatible archive leaves the current database unchanged.
 ADS tokens are deliberately excluded and must be configured separately on the new device.